 Amsterdam has a lively bar culture and a great love for beer and you’ll find evidence of both at almost every turn as you’re walking through the city.
-Coming from the Pacific Northwest, the micro-brew capital of the United States, we are always excited to find great places to drink beer around the world, so we were very excited to embark on an Amsterdam Beer Walking Tour through Tinggly.
+We are always in search of great places to drink beer around the world, so we were very excited to embark on an Amsterdam beer tour to find the best beer in Amsterdam.

-The description for the Amsterdam beer tour is what piqued our interest.
-We were under the impression that Amsterdam was all about Heineken, with possibly a few Belgian and Germany beers factored into the mix, but we certainly didn’t expect to find such a big micro-brew scene there.
+We were under the impression that Amsterdam was all about Heineken, with possibly a few Belgian and Germany beers factored into the mix, so we certainly didn’t expect to find such a big microbrew scene there.

 It was such a nice day that we sat at an outdoor table and ordered their two beers that are brewed in-house.
 I had the Nero, a dark porter with chocolatey and toasty flavors.
 Nick had the Rosso, a ruby red ale with fruity, malty flavors.
 Then we took a quick tour of the interior.
 Despite the small facade, the place is enormous inside.

-Three beers and a shot of gin were more than enough for us in one day, so after the final suds were consumed we said our goodbyes to Sean and wandered back through the canals to our hotel.
-We had such a great time walking around for three hours with Sean and acquainting ourselves with the city’s best drinking holes.
+Three beers and a shot of gin were more than enough for us in one day.
+We had such a great time walking around Amsterdam for three hours acquainting ourselves with the city’s best drinking holes.
 Now we knew where to go back when we return.